 If you're wearing hearing aids in both ears, your hearing becomes that much more balanced and your 'good' ear won't have to overcompensate for the more affected ear.
 You will hear more clearly bilaterally and be more aware of everything around you.
 You don't have to worry about people speaking into the "wrong" ear when they talk to you, and you will be able to better focus on what is being said.

 In short, wearing two hearing aids makes life that much easier than wearing just one.
-Since no two cases of hearing loss are alike, you will need to consult with your Worcester audiologist for a clinical hearing assessment and find the hearing aids that are right for you.
+Since no two cases of hearing loss are alike, you will need to consult with your Worcester audiologist for a clinical hearing consultation and find the hearing aids that are right for you.
 There are a wide variety of hearing aid models to choose from, many of which are discreet yet highly functional.

 Hearing loss can be very difficult to manage on your own, so make sure you follow your doctor's advice and wear the proper devices for your hearing health and lifestyle.